 Operations 2014: Wow, 6 years since last time we commanded or at least updated the web page!
 But PCSAT continues to operate every day now for 13 years.
-We no longer attempt the 3-times-per-year recovery attempts when the solar angles are right (see details below in 2008), and just let it continute to operate in defaults and let people get lucky.
+Though we seem to no longer be able to recover it from reset mode.
 You can see its live downlink.
 On 3 April 2014 we logged on and recorded 4 minutes of solar panel data and plotted the Z axis solar currents and determined that she is spinning at one revolution per 100 seconds or 0.6 RPM the same as it was 12 years ago.
 So the passive black/white differential solar radiative pressure spin system is still working fine.
 You can see the black/white equitorial antennas here.

 PSAT follow-on Project But we have not been idle.
 We have been working on the PCSAT follow-on spaecraft (1.5U cubesat) called Psat which we hope to have in orbit by early 2015.